 In this past relationship, he would love to make “jokes” about my weight.
 When I would tell him this hurt my feelings he would dismiss me saying it was only a joke and that he’d never say it if he meant it.
 Thereby, he was not only degrading me, he was confusing me about the validity of my perspective.

-4. Openly questioning their commitment to you on an ongoing basis i.e. “I’m not sure I want to keep seeing you…” “Maybe I should just break up with you…” or breaking commitments to you.
+Your partner making comments like “I’m not sure I want to keep seeing you” or “Maybe I should just break up with you….” is emotionally abusive.

 A healthy partner may not always want to continue a relationship with you.
 We are not always going to be compatible long-term with everyone we date.
 This is just a truth in life.